 3. Make your performance reviews count

 Reviews and development should be interconnected for optimal professional growth.
-And yet, many individuals fear performance appraisals or believe they only exist for the benefit of the organization and not to help employees thrive.
+However, many individuals fear performance appraisals or believe they only exist for the benefit of the organization and not to help employees thrive.

-But empathetic, competent managers can turn performance reviews into spaces for employees to safely identify development opportunities and formulate growth plans.
+Empathetic, competent managers can turn performance reviews into constructive staff development activities, transforming them into opportunities for employees to identify development opportunities and formulate growth plans in a safe space.

-In addition to discussing recent employee wins, strengths, and areas for improvement, managers should use assessment forms to address:
+In addition to discussing recent employee wins, strengths, and areas for improvement, managers should use assessment forms and discussions to address:

 - Professional goals for the next review cycle or quarter